-There are approximately 300 project records in the FY 2021-2024 TIP.
-Of those, 179 are location or corridor specific projects, while the remainder are either groupings of smaller, non-regionally significant projects or are jurisdiction or sub-area-wide ongoing projects.
+There are over 300 project records in the FY 2023-2026TIP.
+Of those, approximately 180 are location or corridor specific projects, while the remainder are either groupings of smaller, non-regionally significant projects or are jurisdiction or sub-area-wide ongoing projects.
 Table 9 provides an at-a-glance look at some of the big-ticket projects across the region in the TIP.
 Table 10 shows how the funding in the TIP breaks down across facility types and modes.